lillirighter/DHH_public_code_sample/README.md

 The goal is to examine the language input to these groups along a variety of measures.

 This code is truncated and cleaned for safe public sharing.
-I acknowledge Alex Emmert and Erin Campbell's contribution to some functions.
+I acknowledge Alex Emmert and Erin Campbell's contribution to several functions.

+Contact lilli.righter@gmail.com with questions.